 The upside is you may have created a more efficient and effective process.

 2. Stops scope creep

-‘Scope creep’, is ultimately the addition of items that were not detailed in your initial requirements.
+‘Scope creep’, is caused by undertaking work not detailed in your initial requirements.

 Scope creep occurs when you start to add bits and pieces, ‘Oh they’re only small’.